PmagPy/PmagPy/CONTRIBUTING.md

 Another place to [learn Python](http://cscircles.cemc.uwaterloo.ca/).

-Learn wxPython, which is the basis of our [GUIs here](http://zetcode.com/wxpython/)  # decent wxPython tutorial
+Learn wxPython, which is the basis of our [GUIs here](http://zetcode.com/wxpython/)

 Learn more about [git here](https://www.codeschool.com/courses/try-git).